t-j-iken/tcp-flow-summary/README.md

-# tcp-flow-summary
+# TCP Flow Summary

-TCP Flow Summary reads a .pcap file filled with network traffic, and builds a summary table listing TCP data flows, along with additional properties about the network traffic.
+TCP Flow Summary reads a **.pcap** file filled with network traffic, and builds a summary table listing TCP data flows, along with additional properties about the network traffic.
+More information can be found on my website.